In most cases, it’s surprisingly easy to start a new business in Virginia.

 Some may be able to get with the numerous resources available on Virginia Business One Stop or other, similar pages.

-However, even if you’re confident in your entrepreneurial skills, your first step should still be to at least consider the pros and cons of hiring an attorney.
+However, even if you’re confident in your entrepreneurial skills, your first step should still be to at least consider the pros and cons of hiring a lawyer to help you along the way.

 You should examine what your business actually needs, and, if you feel you would benefit from hiring an attorney, plan out to what extent you should rely on their aid.

-For example, if you’re just operating under a sole proprietorship and selling jam at your local farmer’s market, you probably don’t need to speak with an attorney about your business.
+For example, if you’re only operating under a sole proprietorship and selling jam at your local farmer’s market, you probably don’t need to speak with an attorney about your business.

 However, if you’re planning to expand your business across state lines (such as if you’re selling products or services online), or if you want to form an LLC to protect yourself from personal liability, you may want to discuss your options with an attorney before you file any of the paperwork.